Search

 Experiencing excessive water pressure may be nice when you want a shower or need to hose something off, but it’s important to consider that the pressure is sitting within the pipes constantly.

-Your plumbing is only designed to withstand a certain amount of water pressure, but if there is too much, any weak joints will be put under stress until, eventually, they fail to keep the water contained any longer.
+Your plumbing is only designed to withstand a certain amount of water pressure, but if there is too much, any weak joints will be put under stress until eventually they fail to keep the water contained any longer.

-7. Underground Movement
+7. Underground Movement That Can Crack a Pipe

 Similar to how tree roots can grow into your underground pipes, your pipes are vulnerable to any unusual movement underground or flooding that happens beneath the surface.
 As the ground moves, your pipes are susceptible to shifting with it, causing them to bend, crack, or become completely separated.